LowellInstruments/ddh_old/docs/FILES.md

 ### ddh_app_override_file.flag

-Indicates the "clear lock out" button has been pressed to clear macs, force a download, etc.
+Indicates the ``clear lock out`` button has been pressed to clear macs, force a download, etc.

 ### internet_via.json